SHORT FILM LAB

 Location: BAM (Brooklyn Academy of Music)

-Each Lab filmmaker receives:
+Each UFO fellow receives:

 • Mentorship from program staff, guest filmmakers, and industry experts at all project stages

-• Participation in weekly in-person workshops with a cohort of filmmakers
+• Participation in weekly in-person workshops with a cohort of filmmakers at BAM’s campus in Brooklyn

 • Project funds of $10K for each short film production